 Out west, I will use 10 or 12lb mainline, while when fishing the tributaries of the great lakes I will fish 8lb or 10lb line.
-If the river is fast and boisterous, might want to consider slightly stronger line.
+If the river is fast and boisterous, might want to consider a slightly stronger line.

 Can you fish braid on a Steelhead reel?

 Yes.
 Braid works well for steelhead fishing.
-I favour braid due to its high sensitivity, and its low diameter allows for extra casting distance.
-When fishing braid, it is even more important to have a reel with even line lay.
+I favor braid due to its high sensitivity, and its low diameter allows for extra casting distance.
+When fishing braid, it is even more important to have a reel with an even line lay.

 When fishing braid, you can go for a slightly smaller reel or spool size.
-Using a heavier braid than necessary simple reduces casting distance.
+Using a heavier braid than necessary simply reduces casting distance.
 My favorite braid to use for Steelhead fishing is Berkely Fireline.
 (Check my Fireline review here)

 When fishing braid, you will also need to use a leader.
-Steelhead can be line shy, so use thinner leader of around 8lb in clear water, in murky water 12lb leaders can be fished.
+Steelhead can be line shy, so use a thinner leader of around 8lb in clear water, in murky water 12lb leaders can be fished.
 I fish around 9-12ft of leader, allowing for the leader to be around the spool while netting the fish.

 What is the best monofilament line to use on a Steelhead reel?

 I have written an overall of my eight favorite trout fishing lines here.
 There is no need to spend a lot of money to get good quality line.
-I personally like Stren Original, it is a very strong line that trends to over test so it is usually safe to use a slightly lighter breaking strain.
+I personally like Stren Original, it is a very strong line that tends to over-test so it is usually safe to use a slightly lighter breaking strain.